Acne – symptoms, causes and how to treat it

 What causes acne?

 Acne is mainly driven by male hormones, which usually become active during the teenage years.
-Sensitivity to such hormones, combined with surface ( skin) bacteria and lipids (fatty acids) within sebaceous (oil) glands, cause acne.
-Common sites for acne are the face, chest, shoulders and back - the sites of oil glands.
+Sensitivity to such hormones, combined with surface bacteria on the skin and lipids (fatty acids) within sebaceous (oil) glands, cause acne.

 Though acne is essentially a normal physiological occurrence, certain conditions may aggravate the condition including: